MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

-  * mousing over like button or menu button hides play button
   * fix card description height
   * multi-select functionality should hide play button, like button, and card menu button
   * add transition for box shadow when selecting multi select cards?